3ll3/Final_Proj_MLP/readme.txt

     Rental_pricing_ETL.sql -> paritioned table that holds rentral pricing data for different house types.
   These ETL scripts create the final tables from the existing schema: rental_pricing, income , mapping, city_income_traffic.

+This completes creating the tables.
+The next step is to retrieve these tables in a Tableau dashboard (which we already have set up).